vrettasm/PyGeneticAlgorithms/README.md

 parallel mode by definition.

   > **NEWS**:
-  > Several new genetic operators have been added, such as: **PositionBasedCrossover(POS)**,
-  > **PartiallyMappedCrossover (PMX)** and **OrderCrossover (OX1)**.
-These operators were added to address combinatorial
-  > problems where the genome can become invalid by the application of the other standard operators.
-Additionally, the
-  > **Boltzmann Selector** has been implemented where the individuals, that will form the new population, are selected
+  > Recently a new feature was added "adapt_probs: (bool)".
+This option if enabled, will allow the crossover and
+  > mutation probabilities to adapt according to the convergence of the population to a single solution.
+This uses
+  > the average Hamming distance to set a threshold value and either increase or decrease the genetic probabilities
-  > using a temperature controlled Boltzmann distribution.
+  > by a pre-defined amount.
   >

 The current implementation offers a variety of genetic operators including: